 The Ahmed Zewail Prize in Molecular Sciences is awarded on a biennial basis to an individual scientist who has made significant and creative contributions, particularly those of a fundamental nature, to any of the disciplines of molecular sciences.
 The awardee's research activities may cover theoretical and/or experimental aspects of studies in all phases of matter and biological systems.

-The Prize winner will be requested to deliver a lecture at this Symposium, jointly hosted by the ACS Division of Physical Chemistry (PHYS) and Elsevier.
+The prize is awarded every two years and the Prize winner will be requested to deliver a lecture at the Symposium hosted by Elsevier.
 He/she will also be asked to invite 3 - 4 colleagues to each deliver a supporting lecture covering their work in a related field.

 The Tetrahedron Prize for Creativity in Organic Chemistry was established in 1980 by the Executive Board of Editors and the Publisher of Tetrahedron Publications.
 It is intended to honour the memory of the founding co-Chairmen of these publications, Professor Sir Robert Robinson and Professor Robert Burns Woodward.

 The Tetrahedron Prize is awarded on an annual basis for creativity in Organic Chemistry or Bioorganic and Medicinal Chemistry.
 The prize consists of a gold medal, a certificate, and a monetary award of US $10,000.
 It is awarded to an Organic or Medicinal Chemist who has made significant original contributions to the field, in its broadest sense.
 On some occasions, the Prize may be awarded jointly to two winners in which case two medals are presented.
 The winner is expected to write an appropriate article for Tetrahedron or Bioorganic & Medicinal Chemistry as part of a Symposium-in-Print compiled in their honour.